kstensson/configuration/README.md

-So far only my vimrc file but I will post all dotfiles here eventually
+All my dotfiles and config files